Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Empirical Evaluation

-To determine a cost-effective subset of sensors (e.g., given a maximum budget), \cited{leskovec2007cost} make use of facility locations functions of the form \begin{linenomath*} \end{linenomath*} where $r$ is a matrix in $\R_{\geq 0}^{L \times n}$.
+where $r$ is a matrix in $\R_{\geq 0}^{L \times n}$.
 Each row corresponds to an event (e.g., contamination of the water network at any junction) and the entry $r_{\ell i}$ quantifies the utility of the $i$-th sensor in case of the $\ell$-th event.
 It is straightforward to see that \eqref{eq:fl} is a preference function with $a = 0$ and $u_i = \sum_{\ell=1}^L r_{\ell i}$.
-Thus, they are sparse w.r.t.~model~4 and dense w.r.t.~WHT (see Lemma~\ref{lem:fldc} and Remark~\ref{rem:fldc}).
+Thus, they are sparse w.r.t.~model~4 and dense w.r.t.~WHT (see Lemma~\ref{lem:fldc}).

 \cited{leskovec2007cost} determined three different utility matrices $r \in \R^{3424 \times 12527}$ that take into account the fraction of events detected, the detection time, and the population affected, respectively.
 The matrices were obtained by costly simulating millions of possible contamination events in a 48 hour timeframe.
 For our experiments we select one of the utility matrices and obtain subnetworks by selecting the columns that provide the maximum utility, i.e., we select the $|N| = n$ columns $j$ with the largest $\max_{\ell} r_{\ell j}$.